tripleee/SmokeDetector-wiki/Channels-Beta.md

 If you have access to an address in one of the other domains, there is no need per se to fill in the form.

 The Channels sign-up asks for your email address, then dispatches the Stack Overflow login page to associate your Stack Overflow account with that address for using Channels.

+Once you have an address in one of these domains, you can join the Charcoal team in Channels at https://stackoverflow.com/c/charcoal/join